-- Please check off all your kit against the Kit List before packing - Running/workout clothes are NOT thermals.
+- Please check off all your kit against the Kit List before packing, and make sure you have everything - Running/workout clothes are NOT thermals.
 Proper thermal layers are essential.
-Please don't underestimate how cold a mountain can get when the sun is not shining.
-You will not regret investing in proper thermal layers - You will need a minimum of 3 pairs of thermal trekking socks.
+Please don't underestimate how cold a mountain can get.
+You will not regret investing in proper thermal layers - You will need 5 pairs of thermal trekking socks.
 One pair will be kept as your 'summit socks' and not worn before, one pair will be your evening/sleeping socks.
+That will leave 3 more pairs to wear for 2 days each.
 Sports socks or regular everyday socks are not appropriate for hiking - Make sure to 'test' your socks with your boots.
-If your 'summit socks' are thicker than others, it's very important to try these with your boots to make sure your feet will still be comfortable - Pack clothes into dry sacks (or other waterproof bags) inside your kit bag in order to help protect against wet, damp and moisture and to make it easier to find what you're looking for in the refuge
+If your 'summit socks' are thicker than others, it's very important to try these with your boots to make sure your feet will still be comfortable - Pack clothes into dry sacks (or other waterproof bags) inside your kit bag in order to help protect against wet, damp and moisture and to make it easier to find what you're looking for in a dark tent - Don't forget to bring earplugs as the camps can sometimes be noisy when you want to sleep info@pjs-adventures.com Mob/Cell/WhatsApp +44 (0)7577 012087 www.pjs-adventures.com